castorini/pyserini/README.md

 ## Usage of the Index Reader API

-The `IndexReaderUtils` class provides methods for accessing and manipulating an inverted index.
+The `IndexReader` class provides methods for accessing and manipulating an inverted index.

 **IMPORTANT NOTE:** Be aware whether a method takes or returns _analyzed_ or _unanalyzed_ terms.
 "Analysis" refers to processing by a Lucene `Analyzer`, which typically includes tokenization, stemming, stopword removal, etc.